xeus2001/xyz-hub-ext-template/here-naksha-docs/README.md

 ### 1. Create Repository

-To create extension, you should first fork the repository with new name following convention - `<team>-ext-<purpose>`:
+To create extension, you should first fork the repository.
+You can also change the name of your forked repo, but more importantly it is advisable to define a new name for the jar artifact, and the pakage that will contain your custom handler code, following this convention - `<team>-ext-<purpose>`:
 * Where,
   * `<team>` = Name of the team owning the extension, e.g. `naksha` (default), `dcu` ...
   * `<purpose>` = Uniquely define the purpose of extension, e.g. `validation`, `dcu-storage` ...